 80-100 Word Objectives Overview:

-To improve understanding of the effect of the Urban Heat Island (UHI) on the near surface air temperature where humans interact and how to mitigate these effects, develop a correlation identifying the role of surface features impact on near surface air temperature where humans in urban settings operate for new perspectives in urban design for developers and city management.
+To improve understanding of the effect of the Urban Heat Island (UHI) on the near surface air temperature where humans interact and how to mitigate these effects, develop a correlation identifying the role of surface features on near surface air temperature where humans in urban settings operate for new perspectives in urban design for developers and city management.

 Abstract:

-Urbanization has created an increase in what is known as urban heat island (UHI).
+Urbanization has created an increase in what is known as the urban heat island (UHI) effect.
 UHI reflects an elevated temperature in cities as compared with nearby rural areas.
-This is due to the change in landscape from grass covered and vegetative to concrete and asphalt with three-dimensional structures.
-The excess heat in these urban environments has lead to a rise in heat related illnesses in urban environments.
+This is due to the change in landscape from grass and vegetative cover to concrete and asphalt with three-dimensional structures.
+The excess heat in these urban environments has led to a rise in heat related illnesses in urban environments.
 There exists an understanding in the change of temperature beginning at a kilometer above the Earth’s surface (roughly 9.8 °C drop every kilometer) but no understanding exists of the microclimate.
-As such, a quantitative study was completed analyzing on-site locations representing varied microclimates and analyzing satellite imagery of southern New Jersey.
-A correlation is being developed to be able to obtain the true surface temperature and near surface air temperature of a microclimate based on the environmental factors visible via satellite.
-The on-site study revealed that varied environments (grass, water, and concrete) result in different temperature profiles within the range of 0’ to 10’.
+As such, a quantitative study was completed, analyzing on-site locations representing varied microclimates and analyzing satellite imagery of southern New Jersey.
+A correlation is being developed to be able to obtain the surface temperature and near surface air temperature of a microclimate based on the environmental factors.
+The on-site study revealed that varied environments (grass, water, and concrete) result in different temperature profiles within the range of 0 to 10 feet.
 Grass was the coolest environment, water was the most temperate, and concrete had the highest peak temperatures.
 The satellite study revealed that increased levels of urbanization, with no methods of heat mitigation, resulted in higher average temperatures.
 Both the on-site and satellite data confirm that the increased urbanization leads to increased temperatures within microclimates.

 Community Concerns:

-Urbanization has created an increase in the Urban Heat Island (UHI) effect, which has destructive health effects on both humans and animals within the region where the UHI effect is occurring.
+Urbanization has created an increase in the Urban Heat Island (UHI) effect, which has adverse health effects on both humans and animals within the region.

 Vertical temperature variation at micro scale has been a crucial missing part of UHI research.